 Most survey respondents agreed that personal details aren’t appropriate to share when it comes to airplane small talk.
 Regaling your seat mate with tales of digestive upset, how your dog died or why you’re still not over your ex isn’t good in-flight etiquette.
-Conversation should stay light and friendly.
+The conversation should stay light and friendly.

 2. If someone has headphones in, they don’t want to talk.

-It doesn’t matter how interesting you’re finding that article in the airline magazine – if your neighbour has headphones in, they don’t want to hear about it.
+It doesn’t matter how interesting you’re finding that article in the airline magazine – if your neighbor has headphones in, they don’t want to hear about it.

 3. End an awkward conversation as soon as possible.

 Or you may be stuck in it for the long-haul.
 The longer you’ve been talking, the more difficult it is to send the signal that you’d rather just be left alone.
 Get out of an unwanted discussion by excusing yourself to go to the bathroom or simply saying you’re going to start an in-flight film and putting in some headphones.

 4. Don’t talk politics or religion.